Tara Sutaria: Media image

+Sutaria became the eighth highest trending personality on Google in India, in 2019.
+In Times' 50 Most Desirable Women list, Sutaria was placed 13th in 2019 and 12th in 2020.

 Sutaria supports a number of causes such as animal welfare and feminism.
 She has ramp walked at the Lakme Fashion Week and has been cover model for various magazines.
 Sutaria is a celebrity endorser for several brands and products including Bobbi Brown Cosmetics, Hazoorilal Legacy Jewellers and Nature 4 Nature.
-She featured alongside Ishaan Khattar for a Nature 4 Nature's adfilm.
-In Times' 50 Most Desirable Women list, Sutaria ranked 13th in 2019 and 12th in 2020.
+For the latter's adfilm, she featured alongside Ishaan Khattar.